-Figure 8: Changes to surface parameters (solid lines) as a function of anomaly radial height (depth of intrusion).
-The minimum MSLP (blue) and relative vorticity (orange) on the surface pressure level are recorded and plotted.
+Figure 8.
+Changes to surface parameters (solid lines) as a function of anomaly radial height (depth of intrusion).
+The minimum mean sea level pressure (MSLP) (blue) and relative vorticity (orange) on the surface pressure level are recorded and plotted.
 The cross-sectional minimum relative vorticity as a function of anomaly depth is also shown by the dashed line.
 The results in Experiment 0 are highlighted in green for convenience.